Hispanics and Latinos in Colorado: History

+1960's- Chicano rights organizations are founded in Colorado.
+Corky Gonzales and Richard Castro bring new contemporary Hispanic history to Colorado.
+The growth in popularity leads to the elections of Federico Peña, Ken Salazar, and John Salazar.

-1990 to Present - The Hispanic population grows significantly, consisting of mostly Mexicans, seeking better social conditions.
+1990 to Present - The Hispanic population grows significantly, consisting of mostly Mexicans, seeking better social and economic conditions.

+2010- US Census confirms Hispanics are the fastest growing and largest ethnic group in Colorado.
+Approximately one in five Coloradans is Hispanic and one in three from Denver is Hispanic.

 Demographics

-According to Latino Leadearship Institute webside Hispanics number more than 100,000 people in Adams, Arapahoe, Denver and El Paso.
+According to the Latino Leadership Institute website, Hispanics number more than 100,000 people in Adams, Arapahoe, Denver and El Paso.
 They represented over 33% in Adams, Alamosa, Conejos, Costilla, Huerfano, Las Animas, Morgan, Otero, Prowers, Pueblo, Rio Grande and Saguache counties.
-Most of Hispanics and Latinos of Colorado live in Western Colorado.
+Most of the Hispanics and Latinos of Colorado live in Western Colorado.
 The majority of Hispanics in the state are under the age of 18 (35% of Hispanics), while the rest of the Hispanic population is mainly made up of the 18-34 and 35-54 age groups (28% and 25% respectively).